I-601 Hardship Waiver

 What You Can Do

 Applying for an I-601 Hardship Waiver can be time consuming and confusing.
 It’s also anxiety producing due to the fact that the hardship letter carries so much weight.
 It’s a huge responsibility.
-Please contact the Ranchod Law Group in San Francisco, Sacramento and Santa Clara California, if you have any questions regarding or want to start the process of applying for an I-601 waiver.
+Please contact the Ranchod Law Group in San Francisco and Sacramento California, if you have any questions regarding or want to start the process of applying for an I-601 waiver.
 We represent clients across the United States and at Embassies worldwide.

 To schedule a consultation contact us at 415-986-6186 or use the following form